-If you are really serious about hearing from your participants, stop what you are doing and do
+17 Volipmene ally serious about hearing from your Something and the What you are doing and do

 I have a program committee that is organizing an adult education series.
 How should I get them to "think evaluation" along with me?